Historic New Orleans Cemetery District Tour

 The Historic New Orleans Cemetery District tour includes Dispersed of Judah and St. Patrick Cemeteries, as well as the Katrina Memorial.

-Meet your scheduled tour guide at the coffeeshop near the end of the Canal Street Cemeteries streetcar line at Canal St. and City Park Ave.
+Meet your scheduled tour guide at the Sacred Grinds Coffee House, near the end of the Canal Street Cemeteries streetcar line at Canal St. and City Park Ave.
 (Street View).

 If you'd like to take the streetcar from downtown to this historic area, we've created a annotated map for you!
 It's located above in the Location section.